chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 #### Use `-dev` Images when you need a shell

 Chainguard Images have no shell or package manager by default.
-This is great for security, but sometimes you need these things, especially for build stages in multi-stage Dockerfiles and for debugging.
+Although this is great for security on production environments, you'll eventually need to install additional packages and log into a container or run shell commands, especially for build stages in multi-stage Dockerfiles and for debugging.
 For these cases there are `-dev` image variants which do include a shell and package manager.

 For example, the `-dev` variant of the `nginx:latest` Image is `nginx:latest-dev`.
 These images typically contain a shell and tools like a package manager to allow users to more easily debug and modify the image.